 I wanted to share this vulnerable experience with you because I know I thought and felt things that many people felt and are feeling right now.
 I know that often I find comfort in knowing I am not alone and that my experiences are “normal.”
 I know that there is a lot of pain in the world because I can feel it in the collective consciousness.
 I guess there is a part of me that also wants to share this journal entry to inspire growth in others that are searching for it.
 It can feel like hard work to get through the initial layers of pain, but the payoff is so worth it.

 That’s not to say that I don’t experience pain or difficult situations anymore.
 I’m still human, and that’s simply a part of the human condition.
 What is different (now as opposed to years past) is that I can flow through those situations with considerably more ease and grace and not feel quite as stuck or out of control when emotions rise.
 Each year I find this to be more and more true.
 And I intend for that to continue.
-And I intend to continue sharing my growth and gifts with humanity to help others remember their true selves, their spirits, and to grow in the most painless, graceful, and easy way possible along with me.
+I also intend to continue sharing my growth and gifts with humanity to help others remember their true selves, their spirits, and to grow in the most painless, graceful, and easy way possible along with me.

 Thank you for reading.